score-json/json/TSF/trustable/no-json-faults/NJF-06.6.0.md

     Erikhu1: 0.95
 ---

-The acceptance of nested objects does not depend on the depth of nesting.
+The acceptance of nested objects inside nlohmann/json does not depend on the depth of nesting.

-sab